matissecallewaert/bashbuddy/README.md

 ## Installation

-:exlamation: **Note**: BashBuddy is currently in development and not yet available for general use.
+:exclamation: **Note**: BashBuddy is currently in development and not yet available for general use.
 The following instructions are intended for developers who wish to contribute to the project.

 First, clone the repository: